 This notice does not in general describe State or local income tax rules (including withholding rules).
-However, California imposes a 2% state tax penalty for withdrawals if you are under age 59 1⁄2.
+California imposes a 2% state tax penalty for withdrawals if you are under age 59 1⁄2.
 Withholding of California State tax is optional.
+The early withdrawal penalty rules vary from state to state.
+You should consult a properly qualified tax expert who knows about your state's tax rules before taking any decision relative to this Notice.